Log in to submit feedback for this text Feedback pencil

 Medium 2

-Sea ice thickening has been featured in popular media (See, for example, the prominent reports of Desch's 2017 plan by McKie in The Guardian and by Bukszpan on CNBC).
-There has been limited academic coverage of this idea besides the studies already cited here, and the company Real Ice seems to be the only commercial research project devoted to it.
+Sea ice thickening, along with the companies Real Ice and Arctic Reflections, have been featured in popular media (See, for example, the prominent reports on Desch's 2017 plan by Robin McKie in The Guardian and by Daniel Bukszpan on CNBC), and academic and advocacy interest in the idea seems to be growing.

 Scientific/media attention